College of Arts and Sciences

 MATH 100 - Calculus III 3

-Upper Level Courses - Upper Level Courses - Students must select three sequences from below, one of which must be either sequence 1 or 2.
-Students cannot count a course in more than one sequence.
+Upper Level Courses - Upper Level Courses - Students will select three sequences from below, one of which must be either sequence 1 or 2.
+Each course fulfills requirements in only one sequence.
 An advisor may, in consultation with the Department, substitute an alternative sequence of paired courses from another major that has a significant and appropriate emphasis on the mathematical aspects of that major.
 The limit on sequences from another major (Sequence 8) is one.

 Sequences 1, 2, 6, 7 and 8.
-Courses in these sequences help students who want to develop theoretical skills in preparation for graduate programs in Computer Science, Mathematics, and Physics.
-Applications of the theory will be included within the courses.
+Courses in these sequences develop theoretical skills in preparation for graduate programs in Computer Science, Mathematics, and Physics.
+Applications of the theory are included within the courses.

 Sequences 3, 4, 5, 6, and 8.
-Courses in these sequences are help students develop computational skills that are useful in the workplace.
+Courses in these sequences develop computational skills that are useful in the workplace.
 Courses include a theoretical grounding in computational and applied mathematics.
 These courses complement other majors such as Actuarial Science, Computer Science, Data Analytics, Physics, and other science majors.

 Sequences